turtletramp/docker-rtdsphinx/README.md

 * Mocking mechanism for mocking c callable code (see [documentation](http://read-the-docs.readthedocs.io/en/latest/faq.html#mock-c-extensions))

 Please submit pull requests for additional, useful tools and extensions for including in the tool chain.

+## Prerequisites

+* An operational Docker installation
+* Currently in the root folder of the repo of the project for which you want to generate documentation

+The running of the script will create a "docs" directory in the current directory if one does not exist.

 ## How to Use Image: **rtdgen** bash script